njtierney/validateHOT/README.md

 The goal of validateHOT is to validate the results of your validation task (also known as holdout task).
-A validation task is essential to make sure that your collected data of a *MaxDiff*, *CBC*, or *ACBC* are valid and can also predict outside task that were **not** included in estimating your utility scores.
+A validation task is essential to make sure that your collected data of a MaxDiff, CBC, or ACBC are valid and can also predict outside task that were not included in estimating your utility scores.
 Although commercial studies often do not include a validation/holdout task (Yang, Toubia, and Jong 2018), it is highly recommended to do so (Orme 2015; Rao 2014).
 This validation/ holdout task does not only help to check whether everything went right during data collection but also to determine your final model.
 <code>validatHOT</code> provides some of the relevant metrics to test
 the performance of your data in predicting a holdout task.
-In [Sawtooth Software’s](https://sawtoothsoftware.com/) *CBC* a fixed validation/ holdout task is automatically implemented.
-If you conduct a *MaxDiff* or *ACBC* study these have to be programmed by yourself.
+In [Sawtooth Software’s](https://sawtoothsoftware.com/) CBC a fixed validation/ holdout task is automatically implemented.
+If you conduct a MaxDiff or ACBC study these have to be programmed by yourself.

-👉🏾 <u>**What you need to provide**</u>: <br> After collecting your data, and running your initial *Hierarchical Bayes* models, you can turn to
+👉🏾 <u>**What you need to provide**</u>: <br> After collecting your data, and running your initial Hierarchical Bayes models, you can turn to
 <code>validateHOT</code> and test how good your model predicts choices
 in the validation/ holdout task.
-Herefore, you only have to insert your **raw** utility scores as well as the actual choice of your validation/ holdout task.
+Herefore, you only have to insert your raw utility scores as well as the actual choice of your validation/ holdout task.
 You can use the <code>merge()</code> provided by
 <code>base</code> package (2023).
 Afterward, you can read in your data
 file and enjoy <code>validateHOT</code>.